carpentries-incubator/genome-mining/_episodes/04-bigscape.md

 ~~~
 {: .language-bash}

 There are diverse sections in the visualization.
-In the next image we can see the overview page.
+The following image shows the overview page.
 At the left there is the run information and there are pie chart representations of the number of BGCs
 per genome and per class.
 At the right there is the Network Overview for each of the BGC classes found and
-the mix categorie.
+the mix category.
 They show the Number of Families,
 Average number of BGCs per family, Max number of BGCs in a family and the Families with MIBiG Reference
 BGCs.
 You can click on the name of the class to see its Network Overview.